 What can you do to lift your mood?

 Evidence shows two practical approaches to improving your mood and overcoming depression.
 They are:

 - Practising mindfulness, acceptance and self-compassion

 To lift your mood, you must do what you love.
-While it can take time to find enjoyment again, you must start to build a routine that will make life more fulfilling and meaningful.
+While it can take time to find enjoyment again, you must build a routine that will make life more fulfilling and meaningful.

-To tackle our flaws, we need to develop mindfulness, acceptance, and self-compassion skills.
+We need to develop mindfulness, acceptance, and self-compassion skills to tackle our flaws.
 It takes practice, patience and persistence.
-By working with one of our therapists, you will learn to develop the necessary knowledge and skills to overcome these challenges.
+Working with one of our therapists, you will learn to develop the necessary knowledge and skills to overcome these challenges.

 How can we help?

 Many people we’ve helped with depression describe wanting to feel normal again.
-They want to be how they used to be and get back to their old selves.
+They want to be how they used to be and return to their old selves.
 They want to feel like they can cope with work demands, relationships, parenting, going out and getting up on time.

 We help by teaching you ways to lift your mood and reduce depression.
-We can help you:
+We can help you with the following: